 Note: This is not a complete list of vehicles available on the market.
 Tampa Electric does not endorse or recommend any particular product or manufacturer.

 A PHEV is similar to a conventional hybrid, but has a larger battery that can be charged by plugging into an electric outlet.
 PHEVs typically have an electric-only range of 10 to 40 miles, and a gasoline engine helps to achieve higher speeds.
 After the electric-only range is exceeded, the vehicle continues to operate as a hybrid vehicle using the gasoline engine.
-The Ford Fusion Energi plug-in is an example of a PHEV.
+The Chrysler Pacifica hybrid plug-in is an example of a PHEV.

-An EREV utilizes an all-electric drive unit powered by a larger advanced battery for its initial range of 35 to 55 miles.
-After depleting the battery, an on-board generator provides electricity to travel an extended distance of up to 300 additional miles.
+An EREV utilizes an all-electric drive unit powered by a larger advanced battery for its initial range.
+After depleting the battery, an on-board generator provides electricity to travel an extended distance.
 The gasoline generator does not charge the battery system, but instead provides the electricity required for the electric drive unit.
-The Chevrolet Volt is an example of an EREV.
+The BMW i3 is an example of an EREV.